rl4git/UCSD-Registration-Trend/README.md

 If you're interested in the analysis behind UCSD course registration trends, here's an early-stage exploratory notebook that includes data parsing, cleaning, exploratory analysis, machine learning, and forecasting:

 👉 [Colab Notebook](https://colab.research.google.com/drive/1NbM8z0QhziBPPLQWjJMJBkh18vvzOBN7?usp=sharing#scrollTo=yMJmggrMp9Uo)

+> This is an old data analyze notebook using numpy and pandas which made by me and classmates during University.
+If you want to check the data cleaning process for this project, please check [data cleaning scripts](./data)